Social Security number: Purpose and use

-The original purpose of this number was to track individuals' accounts within the Social Security program.
+The original purpose of the Social Security number was to track individuals' accounts within the Social Security program.
 It has since come to be used as an identifier for individuals within the United States, although rare errors occur where duplicates do exist.
-A few duplications did occur when prenumbered cards were sent out to regional SSA offices and (originally) post offices.
+Initially, prenumbered cards were sent out to regional SSA offices and post offices, which may have led to duplicates.

 Employee, patient, student, and credit records are sometimes indexed by Social Security number.

 The U.S. Armed Forces have used the Social Security number as an identification number for Army and Air Force personnel since July 1, 1969, the Navy and Marine Corps for their personnel since January 1, 1972, and the Coast Guard for their personnel since October 1, 1974.
 Previously, the United States military used a much more complicated system of service numbers that varied by service.

 Beginning in June 2011, the DOD began removing the Social Security number from military identification cards, replacing them with a unique DOD identification number, formally known as the EDIPI.